mahouboy23/IB-notes/sl subjects/Anglais Literrature.md

 synopsis:
 **The book centers on Stanley Yelnats, who is sent to Camp Green Lake, a correctional boot camp in a desert in Texas, after being falsely accused of theft**.
 The plot explores the history of the area and how the actions of several characters in the past have affected Stanley's life in the present.

-info author:
-Louis Sachar is an American young-adult mystery-comedy author.
-He is best known for the Wayside School series and the novel Holes.
-Holes won the 1998 U.S. National Book Award for Young People's Literature and the 1999 Newbery Medal for the year's "most distinguished contribution to American literature for children".

 possible extract:
 An extract from "Lord of the Flies" by William Golding, from Chapter 8, page 143: